fsoubelet/xibs/docs/quickstart.rst

    # now compute IBS growth rates and new emittances

 One can find a detailed usage walkthrough of this in the :ref:`analytical example <demo-analytical>`.
-..
-TODO: Change the link above to the example page once it has been built.

 Providing Kicks
 ^^^^^^^^^^^^^^^